Mariners acquire reliever Matt Wisler from the Padres for cash considerations

 After revisiting the doctor that performed his surgery for a ruptured testicle, Mitch Haniger has been shut down from all baseball activity for an indefinite period of time.
 Haniger suffered the injury on June 6 and underwent surgery two days later.

 He returned to working about two weeks ago, including taking fly balls and hitting in the cage.
 But after an intense workout in Houston, he felt soreness in his groin and abdominal area.
-The Mariners immediately sent him back to Seattle.
-A risk of that surgery is suffering a hernia.
+The Mariners immediately sent him back to Seattle as a risk of that surgery is suffering a hernia.

 “He’s sore and we need to be really patient with that one,” Servais said.
 “It is a serious injury.
 And we need to give him time.
 His whole groin area is sore.
 He got checked out by the doctor and everything is OK, but he needs to just give it time and really slow it down.
 We have time.
 Time is on our side.
 This is a serious injury.”